PuppetOK/phase-0-tracks/version-control/git-definitions.md

 * What is a commit?
 What makes a good commit message?
 	A commit is when you commit the file to git and have it save that file.
 A commit file has been edited and needs to be saved.
 A good commit message is descriptive and says what you changed.
 * What is a merge conflict?
+	A merge conflict is when you are trying to merge a branch with another branch or the master and you have some sort of error.
+It can be because you don't have a clean working state or due to something that hasn't been resolved.